HitaloM/PyKorone/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![GitHub contributors](https://img.shields.io/github/contributors/AmanoTeam/PyKorone.svg)](https://GitHub.com/AmanoTeam/PyKorone/graphs/contributors/)

-> An interaction and fun bot for Telegram groups, having some useful and other useless commands.
+> An interaction and fun korone for Telegram groups, having some useful and other useless commands.
-> Created as an experiment and learning bot but being expanded and improved over time.
+> Created as an experiment and learning korone but being expanded and improved over time.

 This repository contains the source code of [@PyKoroneBot](https://t.me/PyKoroneBot) Telegram Bot, along with instructions for hosting your own instance.